 To avoid Skin Allergies, first make sure your German Shepherd is given effective flea and tick medication on a regular basis if you live in an affected area.
 This will avoid the first type of Skin Allergies.
 It is important not just for flea bite allergies, but for avoiding potential sickness from tick bites and other parasites that will latch on to your dog when it is outside.

-Best is really to prepare your dog's food yourself, fresh and natural - like for yourself (hopefully).
-If you don't do this, or if you don't have the time to do this for your dog regularly, at least consider what we write about healthy dog meals in The MYGERMANSHEPHERD Health Manual, on MYGERMANSHEPHERD.org in general, and particularly in the MYGERMANSHEPHERD PERIODICAL.
+Best is really to share only natural/homemade foods with your dog.
+If you don't eat healthy yourself, and if you feel you don't have the time to feed your dog healthy REAL FOOD meals, at least consider what we write about healthy dog meals in The MYGERMANSHEPHERD Health Manual, on MYGERMANSHEPHERD.org in general, and particularly in the MYGERMANSHEPHERD PERIODICAL.

 Finally, to avoid the third type of Skin Allergies, inhalant allergies, observe your dog for signs of frequent sneezing or coughing in certain conditions or at certain times of the year.
 Also notice when your dog is frequently rubbing its eyes or ears.
 All of this can indicate that something in the environment is impacting your dog.
 For example, pollen, dust, or a specific scent that is carrying eg chemicals, like air refreshers in rooms.